cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 ## Implementation Considerations

-AEGIS-128X and AEGIS-256X with a degree of `1` are indentical to AEGIS-128L and AEGIS-256.
+AEGIS-128X and AEGIS-256X with a degree of `1` are identical to AEGIS-128L and AEGIS-256.
 This property can be used to reduce the code size of a generic implementation.

 In AEGIS-128X, `V` can be represented as eight 256-bit registers (when `D = 2`) or eight 512-bit registers (when `D = 4`).
 In AEGIS-256X, `V` can be represented as six 256-bit registers (when `D = 2`) or six 512-bit registers (when `D = 4`).
 With this representation, loops over `0..D` in the above pseudocode can be replaced by vector instructions.